samuelgagnon96/BVG-7003/README.md

 ### Bcftools
 The final file, bcftools.sh, takes the bam files and makes the variant calls.
 This step uses bcftools.

+## RStudio
+This third project involves R Studio.
+For this you will need to install R Studio on your computer.
+Here’s the link to install this platform: https://posit.co/download/rstudio-desktop/

+For the scripts, the different documents are in the Ranalysis file in the GWAS bigger file.

+There is two main parts in this project that are presented in two distinct documents.

+### Gapit
+The first one involves Gapit.
+This script leads to the creation of a heatmap to compare the phenotypes between your various genotypes.

+Here’s a citation for GAPIT and how it works and what you can obtain from this tool.
+Wang J., Zhang Z., GAPIT Version 3: Boosting Power and Accuracy for Genomic Association and Prediction, Genomics, Proteomics & Bioinformatics (2021), doi: https://doi.org/10.1016/j.gpb.2021.08.005.

+### Mvp
+The second one leads to the creation of a Manhattan plot to identify SNPs associated with certain phenotypes.

+## Conclusion
 All the scripts are working, the only issue if you want to run them is that you'll need to change the various trajectories to your own on your computer.

-If you have any issues or questions about this scripts or those tools you can join me by email on: samuel.gagnon.19@ulaval.ca
+If you have any issues or questions about those scripts or those tools you can join me by email on: samuel.gagnon.19@ulaval.ca

 Have a nice programming session.